Policies

 - Overslept

-- Needed at home
+- Needed at home and personal non-health related appointments

 - Weather/weather-related delays when school is in session